alecmuffett/drafts-not-complete-not-tested-do-not-use/onion-cluster-ideas/README.md

 * 5 daemons per machine = 1 daemon per core + 1 spare to prevent scheduler `stalls`
 * 8 daemons per machine = 2 daemons per core

+#### Wild Guess Time

-wild guess: for the moment let's go with the 5 daemons per machine, which sorta-guarantees CPU occupancy (0% idle) without necessarily thrashing; then we ramp up/down/stay-still as results warrant.
+For the moment let's go with the 5 daemons per machine, which sorta-guarantees CPU occupancy (0% idle) without necessarily thrashing; then we ramp up/down/stay-still as results warrant.

 This gives us 5 * 6 = 30 daemons.
 How do we construct the six descriptors?